praneethtota/Adaptive-Utility-Agent/whitepaper_v05.md

 correct low-confidence signal.
 The baseline applies no such penalty, so its confidence drifts high on tasks it fails, worsening calibration.
 By cycle 5 the agent's Brier score (0.1059) is 29.5% below the baseline's (0.1501), a gap that is absent in cycle 1 and grows monotonically.

+[Figure: Figure A.4 — Brier score per cycle.
+Lower values indicate better-calibrated confidence.
+The inverted y-axis places better calibration upward.
+The gap between arms opens steadily, with the largest single-cycle improvement for the agent occurring between cycles 4 and 5.]

 ---